tomayac/blogccasion/posts/2026/01/a-polyfill-for-the-html-switch-element.md

 role.
 This role is functionally identical to the `checkbox` role, except that instead of representing "checked" and "unchecked" states, which are fairly generic in meaning, the switch role represents the states "on" and "off".
 The polyfill does this for you.
+Also another exception is that switches don't support an indeterminate/mixed state that checkboxes support.

 When your users have the [`prefers-contrast`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@media/prefers-contrast)